ffschm/SiPMTriggerFirmware/README.md

 | --------------------- | -------- |
 | channel 0             | signal channel 1 threshold |
 | channel 1             | signal channel 2 threshold |

+## Scripting

+The SiPMTrigger Controller is controlled with the python scripts provided in the folter `contrib`.
+To be able to use these scripts, a capacitor has to be added between the `RESET` and `GND` pin of the Arduino to prevent a reset of the microcontroller after each command execution.

+The following commands are available:

 ## License